Snippets and Text Expansion Troubleshooting

 1. Slow down key events

-If, when expanding your keyword, you find that part of the keyword is still visible, or part of the snippet text is deleted, turn on "Slow down simulated key events".
+If, when expanding your keyword, you find that part of the keyword is still visible, the wrong text is pasted or part of the snippet text is deleted, try slowing down the key events.

 2. Check for interfering applications